Alanaktion/zephyr-gtk/README.md

 ### Xfwm theme

-Note that the Xfwm theme is custom-built and is not built from the Breeze GTK files.
+The Xfwm theme is partially generated based on image files from the GTK theme, primarily for button images.

 ## License